Do you really need to protect yourself from WiFi radiation?

 - disruption of cell metabolism

-On the other side there are now thousands of peer reviewed studies conducted by scientists from around the world that show WiFi radiation to be potentially extremely harmful.
-Not to mention extensive anecdotal evidence – this website alone is littered with thousands of testimonials from people that have experienced severe adverse health symptoms from these exposures.
+This is not to mention extensive anecdotal evidence – this website alone is littered with thousands of testimonials from people that have experienced severe adverse health symptoms from these exposures.

 The World Health Organization has classified WiFi radiation type exposures as a ‘possible Class 2B carcinogen’.